nexus-codingg/Employee_CLI_Roster/README.md

 ## Installation
 - To start the program, enter ```node app.js``` into the command line.
 - Follow the prompts to enter information for your team members.
 - When done, a team.html file will be generated in the output directory.
-See the Demo section above for examples of the finished product.
 -

 ## Tecnologies